This page was updated 7/9/21.

 - What if I cannot or don’t feel comfortable returning to Durham for in-person studies?
 Can I study remotely?

 - Duke welcomes all students for in-person teaching in the fall.
-Because we expect that some number will be unable to come to campus, we will continue to offer online courses.
-Therefore, Duke is offering a hybrid mode of education for the fall semester.
+We expect that in-person will be the dominant form of teaching.
+There will be some remote classes offered.
+For these reasons, Duke will continue to operate in hybrid mode for fall.
 Please check Fall 2021 course listings for course mode of delivery before committing to course registration in July.

 - Do I have other options?